matthew-scherf/Unique-Ontic-Substrate/README.md

 * The theory (in Isabelle/HOL) proves that there exists one attributeless substrate Ω that does not act, and appearances φ that relate to each other.
 * The model enforces that structure: Ω is a passive reference, while the classifier learns from relations among φ through a directed acyclic graph.

-In short: no agent acts; relations suffice.
-This model demonstrates that non-duality can be expressed and verified both formally and empirically.

 ∀p. Φ(p) → I(p,Ω)

 ---